gi0rgi-k/OOP-UoE/Unit08/CollaborativeDiscussion/README.md

-You can find ePortfolio activities in this file: 'Collaborative_Discussion_2_InitialPost.pdf'
+You can find the Collaborative Discussion Initial Post in this file: 'Collaborative_Discussion_2_InitialPost.pdf'